fbbdev/rendirt/README.md

 ## Documentation

-Please read the header and examples for now, they're short and not very complicated.
-I'll add some documentation as soon as I have time and feel like it.
+Please read the [header](blob/master/rendirt.hpp) and [examples](tree/master/examples) for now, they're short and not very complicated.
+I'll add some documentation as soon as I have time and feel like it (that may easily mean never, though).

 ## License